SilkRose/Pony/stories/deternal/deternal.md

 Applejack tensed up as she watched her marefriend falling to the ground.
 Around her, she could hear calls for help, but nopony could do anything.

-The pony that caused the accident recovered and tried to fly to catch Rainbow in time, but it was too late.
+The pony that caused the accident recovered and flew to catch Rainbow in time, but it was too late.

-Rainbow hit the ground with a loud thud as everything went quiet.
+Rainbow hit the ground with a loud thud, and everything went quiet.

 Twilight's world exploded.
 Her heart felt like it had been crushed against a wall at the speed of sound.
 The pain radiated to her whole body as she fell onto Pinkie, unable to do anything but writhe in agony.